M-Media-Group/le-chat/docs/src/content/docs/routing.md

 ---

 ## Introduction
-Le Chat provides a powerful notification system that allows you to send notifications to chat participants when certain events occur, such as when a new message is sent or when a participant is added to a chatroom.
+Le Chat provides a powerful set of API routes for managing chatrooms and sending messages.
 These routes are automatically registered by the package.

 ## Configuration
 Routes are enabled by default.
 If you publish the package configuration file, you can customize the middleware and prefix used for the API routes in `config/chat.php`: